 - First start with your market: The “idea” needs to be some combination of your own knowledge, skill, aptitude coupled with an actual need.
 The idea does not need to be original, but the need must be real.

-- Next, create a simple presentation deck of what you are proposing.
-Test your hypothesis by emailing or talking to atleast 50 potential customers.
+- Next, create a simple presentation deck and test your hypothesis by emailing or talking to atleast 50 potential customers.
 Keep in mind that 8/10 people say “that’s really interesting” when in fact they will not pay for it.
 If you can get some customers to commit to buying what you are building (even before showing them the actual product), then you are definitely on the right track.
 The output of this process is a validated value proposition, and whilst we are at, a sense of the market opportunity.

 - Next, hire someone to build MVP: distill your ideas into a simple, functional app that will at least validate or disprove your hypothesis.
 Use a service like Upwork or Guru to find a developer who will help you build that MVP, and then get it into the hands of your potential customers.
 No, it won’t do justice to your final vision.
 But it will tell you whether people are interested in your approach to solving whatever problem you’re solving, and that interest and early traction will give you an edge in the next step: finding a technical co-founder.

 - Finally, find a technical co-founder: It’s a really hard thing to do, especially if you are a first-time founder without significant credentials.
 Great developers always have great opportunities available to them, so convincing them to partner with you is incredibly hard.
 Best place to find a technical co-founder: https://angel.co and https://cofounderslab.com